Stomach Acid: What You Need to Know About Hypochlorhydria

-Stomach acid plays an essential role in our digestive system, helping us to break down foods and providing protection from potentially dangerous bacteria.
-However, it is possible for the levels of acid in your stomach to become low, leading to uncomfortable digestive symptoms and potential health implications, although this is rare.
-In this article, we will explore the causes of low stomach acid, its symptoms and discuss other more common conditions with similar effects.
+Stomach acid, scientifically known as hydrochloric acid (HCl), plays an essential role in our digestive system, helping us to break down foods and providing protection from potentially dangerous bacteria.
+However, when stomach acid production is too low, a condition known as hypochlorhydria may develop, leading to uncomfortable digestive symptoms and potential health implications, although this is rare.
+In this article, we will explore the causes of low stomach acid, symptoms of low stomach acid and discuss other more common conditions with similar effects.

 What is stomach acid?